 In a confession to the detectives the defendant had explained that he didn’t know the woman, that she had simply been in the wrong place at the wrong time.
 He said he’d seen her walking along the street and “just wanted to kill her.”

 We had seen situations like this one before.
 An inmate is released from prison having served his time, but is still mentally ill and at risk of reoffending as a result.
 Mental health treatment is ordered as a condition of release, but the individual’s illness hijacks his ability to comply.
 At that point, if the treatment agency isn’t diligent in its supervision of a client’s compliance, or if the client becomes too dangerous to be on the facility’s grounds, then his medication regime may lapse.
-Without medication and counseling he becomes more dangerous, moves beyond the influence of professionals who can help, and eventually violates the conditions of his release.
+Without medication and counseling, he becomes more dangerous, and moves even further beyond the influence of professionals who can help, eventually violating the conditions of his release.

 That same sequence of events had occurred with this man.
 In a classic chicken-or-egg scenario, but involving either criminality or mental illness as the unknown original condition, he had become — and then remained — in persistent violation of the terms of his probation.
 He was re-arrested and held in custody until a hearing in our court could be scheduled.
 At the hearing he would appear before the judge, who would listen to the allegations of his conduct and impose an appropriate penalty.

-To make matters worse, as a result of being in custody for the past month he had lost his special housing that helped keep him off the streets at night.
-As the judge now predicted, not realizing how accurate his words would prove, when the man is again released from jail, not only will he be without his medication but he’ll also be homeless, and he will pose an even greater threat to himself and to others.
+To make matters worse, as a result of being in custody for the past month the defendant had lost his special housing that helped keep him off the streets at night.
+As the judge now predicted, not realizing how accurate his words would be proved, upon his release from jail not only would he be without his medication but he’d also be homeless, posing an even greater threat to himself and to others.

 The attorneys and the corrections officer all nodded as they stood with the defendant at the bar that October morning, agreeing with the judge’s assessment.
 The corrections officer told the judge that he’d coordinate attempts to reengage the man with housing and treatment, and the judge accepted the officer’s assurance.
 It was all he could do with the limited resources available.